 Balinese Salt Making 101

-I have always wondered how salt water was turned into salt, and now I know.
-At least I know how it is done – but perhaps for not much longer – on the sands of Kelating Beach in Tabanan, Bali, where Alila Villas Soori Bali is situated.
+I have always wondered how salt water was turned into salt.
+And now I know.
+At least I know how it is done – but perhaps for not much longer – on the sands of Kelating Beach in Tabanan, Bali, where Soori Bali is situated.

-The phone rang.
-It was my driver at Alila Villas Soori Bali, where I was spending two nights.
-He wanted to know if I’d like to see how salt was made.
+When the phone rang, it was my driver.
+And he wanted to know if I’d like to see how salt was made.
 Of course, I said, “Yes!”

 “I’ll be there in five minutes,” my driver said.

-My enthusiastic driver was from the region, and he seemed eager to share his knowledge with visiting travelers such as me.
-He escorted me to the black sand beach in front of the hotel.
-We walked for about 20 minutes.
+My enthusiastic driver was from the region.
+And he seemed eager to share his knowledge with visiting travelers such as me.
+But he didn’t drive me to our destination.
+Instead, he escorted me along the black sand beach in front of the hotel.
+And we walked for about 20 minutes.

 Along the way, my driver pointed out such things as how high the water could get at high tide and why some elderly people were buried halfway into the sand.